mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 +-----------+
 ```

-However, if you want to change this, simply provide the wanted pin mapping as part of the class intialization structure.
+However, if you want to change this, simply provide the wanted pin mapping as part of the class initialization structure.
 For example, in your sketch have something like the following:

 ```
 // Change these to whatever suits